 In the interest of easy installation, many pickup manufacturers will complete the extra step of connecting the two coils for you, and supply you with a pickup that only has two wires.
 In vintage times before guitar players had the idea to split their pickups, or wire them out of phase, all humbucker pickups came with only two wires.

 Mini toggle switch FAQ: What is a split-coil pickup?

-A split-coil pickup is a humbucking pickup, which normally uses two coils, but is wired in such a way that it only uses one of them.
+A split-coil pickup is a humbucking pickup that normally uses two coils but is wired in such a way that it only uses one of them.
 This gives a pickup single coil qualities that many guitar players desire, and it makes the pickup more versatile.

 Mini toggle switch FAQ: What is the difference between coil-tap and coil-split?

 The split-coil is when you wire your humbucker pickup to only use one of its two coils.
 A coil-tap is when you add an extra output lead from somewhere in the middle of a coil.
 This extra output wire can then be attached to a switch, and a guitar player can then switch between using a full-coil, or only part of one.

 Any coil can be tapped, but only a humbucker can be split.
 A coil can be tapped any number of times, but in practice, it’s usually only tapped once.

 You might also like this HumbuckerSoup article: Mini Toggle Switch (DPDT) – Use This to Coil-Split a Humbucker Pickup

 Mini toggle switch FAQ: Why would I want to coil-tap a guitar pickup?